remipichon/cc_RemiPichon_DevOps/README.md

 Terraform is used to create all the Google Cloud Platform resources.
 The app and Jenkins are running in Docker like in the Vagrant installation but are orchestrated by Kubernetes instead of Swarm.

-The custom Jenkins is the same as the one used in Vagrant, please note that is also have
+The custom Jenkins is the same as the one used in Vagrant, please note that it also has
 * gcloud, the GCP CLI
 * kubectl, the Kubernets CLI
+* Docker Daemon fully setup

+> We cannot use the Docker socket and rely on the Docker daemon from the host while running on Kubernetes.
+Instead, the Jenkins container run in "privileged" mode use a Docker daemon in Docker.

 The pipeline is configured via environment variables, injected in the container.
 The _DEPLOY_TARGET_ allows to switch between GCP and Swarm.
 Terraform deploys Jenkins configured for GCP, the only differences are